 Morocco's rail network is developed and relatively safe and reliable.
 Be aware of your surroundings, as there have been incidents of pickpocketing and petty theft on trains.

 Female travellers, particularly if unaccompanied, may find themselves the object of unwanted attention particularly in markets, beaches and sites associated with tourism.
 Avoid walking alone in deserted areas and at night.
-See our
+More information:

 Avoid hiking alone in remote mountain areas.
 See